craftercms/docs/source/developers/cook-books/how-tos/add-to-upgrade-scripts.rst

     configurations:
       <name of the file>:
-        path: <path of the file in the site repository>
+        path: <path of the file in the project repository>
         pipeline:
           <list of versions>